wso2-extensions/identity-tools-cli/docs/cli-mode.md

    }
 }
 ```
-#### Include Only Selected Resources
+#### Include only selected resources
 The ```INCLUDE_ONLY``` property can be used to include only specific resources based on their name during import or export.
-The resources that needs to be included can be added as an array of strings to the ```INCLUDE_ONLY``` property in tool configs under the relevant resource type.
+The resources that need to be included can be added as an array of strings to the ```INCLUDE_ONLY``` property in tool configs under the relevant resource type.
 ```
 {
    "RESOURCE_TYPE_NAME" : {